Safety

 Three Simple Employee Safety Program Solutions

-Safety awareness and compliance in the workplace can mean so many different things to companies that finding a simple yet worthwhile solution to increasing safety may seem insurmountable.
-If you don’t have the time or budget to begin a safety incentive program right away, your company may want to look at beginning an on the spot safety program.
-Depending on what your work environment is, I have a few different safety program ideas to increase results without developing a time intensive, detailed campaign.
+Safety awareness and compliance in the workplace can mean many different things, and finding a simple yet worthwhile solution to increasing safety in the workplace may seem insurmountable.
+If you don’t have the time or budget to begin a safety incentive program right away, your company may want to look at beginning an on-the-spot safety program.
+We've come up with different safety program ideas based on various working environments to increase results without developing a time intensive, detailed campaign.

 Increasing Safety Results in Manufacturing Environments

-Manufacturers are often aware of how much safety issues are costing the company but at a loss for how to prevent accidents and increase safety compliance.
-A common problem for my clients with safety programs is that workers are behind a lot of protective gear and verbal communication within a factory floor is near impossible.
-One way around this issue is to give supervisors a number of printed safety certificates that can be distributed throughout the month to workers who demonstrate safe behavior and help to prevent accidents and injuries.
+Manufacturers are often aware of how much safety issues cost the company, but are at a loss for how to prevent accidents and increase safety compliance.
+A common problem for many clients with safety programs is tracking safe actions.
+It can be difficult for leadership to keep a record of ideal behaviors to be awarded at a later time.
+One way around this issue is to give supervisors printed point cards that can be distributed throughout the month to workers who demonstrate safe behavior and help to prevent accidents and injuries.

-When an individual is observed increasing safety in the workplace, the supervisor can hand the worker a point certificate that can be saved or spent on a safety award of his or her choice.
-The safety program certificates are paper and can be folded and placed into a pocket.
-The safety certificates recognize the worker for his or her job well done while entitling the person to a merchandise safety award.
-There is nothing for management to track and all supervisors have to do is weigh the activity with the number and value of the point certificates they have to distribute.
+When an individual is observed increasing safety in the workplace, the supervisor can hand the worker a point card that can be saved or spent on an award of their choice.
+The safety point cards are paper and about the size of a business card to easily fit in a pocket.
+These cards recognize the worker for a job well done with points they can save or spend as they choose.
+There is nothing for management to track, and all supervisors have to do is weigh the activity with the number and value of the cards they have to distribute.

 Increasing Safety Performance in Offices and Warehouses

-Office and warehouse environments are often affected by lifting accidents and slips or falls which can injure employees and prevent them from working for a long time.
-Especially for a small business, these insurance claims can be devastating if a key employee is on leave.
-Clients of mine with workers in these environments who want to encourage safe behavior implement safety programs featuring award cards.
+Office and warehouse environments are often affected by lifting accidents, slips, or falls, which can injure employees and prevent them from working.
+These insurance claims can be devastating if a key employee is on leave, especially for a small business.
+Companies with workers in these environments who want to encourage safe behavior can implement safety programs featuring award cards.
 Office and shipping managers are given the wallet sized award cards, similar to an insurance card.
-These safety award cards can be handed out for on the spot recognition when an employee prevents an accident or assists a co-worker to avoid an accident.
-When employees demonstrate safe behavior, the manager can immediately recognize the safety performance with the safety award card which also entitles the person to a gift of his or her choice.
+These safety award cards can be handed out for on-the-spot recognition when an employee prevents an accident or assists a co-worker to avoid an accident.
+When employees demonstrate safe behavior, the manager can immediately recognize the safety performance with the safety award card, which also entitles the person to a gift of his or her choice.

 Leave a Comment